ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 We selected four genes from Arabidopsis and one gene from soybean (Table 1) for the analysis.
 The first two genes from Arabidopsis (CAS1 and PDS3) are essential genes for plants.
 CAS1 is a cycloartenol synthase, which is necessary for the production of essential plant sterols [@suzuki2006lanosterol], and PDS3 is phytoene desaturase, which is needed for the production of carotenoids, the essential pigments in various physiological processes in plants including photosynthesis [@qin2007disruption].
 The latter three genes are related to the production of specialized metabolites.
 PAP1 (production of anthocyanin pigment 1) is a MYB transcription factor (also known as AtMYB75) involving the regulation of anthocyanin biosynthesis [@borevitz2000activation].
 CYP716A1 and CYP93E1 are cytochrome P450 monooxygenases involving triterpenoid biosynthesis.
-CYP716A1 is one of the CYP716A subfamily genes, which is widely isolated from various plant species, involving the oxidization pentacyclic triterpene skeletons including β-amyrin at C-28 position [@yasumoto2016novel].
+CYP716A1 is one of the CYP716A subfamily genes, which is widely isolated from various plant species, involving the oxidization pentacyclic triterpene skeletons including beta-amyrin at C-28 position [@yasumoto2016novel].
 On the other hand, CYP93E1
 CYP93E1 is one of the CYP93E subfamily genes involving the oxidization of beta-amyrin and sophoradiol at C-24 position, and this subfamily genes are known as Fabaceae specific.